gabinwilliams/gabinwilliams/README.md

 - I’m always working on improving my skills and knowledge!
 - I'm focusing on building fullstack apps with a particular interest in frontend development.
-- I'm completed an acelerated fullstack software engineering program at Prime Digial Acedemy.
+- I completed an acelerated fullstack software engineering program at Prime Digial Acedemy.